JoonatanRitalahti/portfolio/README.md

 [Tiles&Tales](https://linktr.ee/tilesandtales)

 I was a Junior Unity Developer on the project for seven months.
-My biggest projects were adding a randomised weekly booster reward to be unlocked by watching an ad.
+My biggest project was adding a randomised weekly booster reward to be unlocked by watching an ad.
 I added Unity advertisements to the project.
-I added support for one time IAPs and limited time event rotation with time calculation and purchase checks.
+I added support for one-time IAPs and limited-time event rotation with time calculation and purchase checks.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
-## AITTA - Finnish folktales - Windows [3D]
+## AITTA - Finnish folktales - Windows [3D] 2023
 [![In the ferns](https://user-images.githubusercontent.com/60940224/198314903-732bff73-6492-439b-9eab-f211e1ed0f1e.jpg)](https://www.aittafinnishfolktales.com/)

 3rd person survival-sneaking and story-driven AITTA will bring you the forgotten stories from the deep Scandinavian forests.